 By Jessica Kiang | The Playlist August 28, 2014 at 11:34AM

 Amiable if overlong, "The Price of Fame," the new film from festival circuit fixture Xavier Beauvois, whose last film “Of Gods and Men” won the Grand Prix in Cannes 2010, is a serviceable addition to the surprisingly well-defined subgenre of the graverobbing comedy.
-Based on the true story of an inept plot to steal Charlie Chaplin’s grave and hold it for ransom, the film suffers from the same uneven tone that can often hound this sort of shaggy dog story, (see nearest cousin “Grand Theft Parsons”).
+Based on the true story of an inept plot to steal Charlie Chaplin’s coffin and hold it for ransom, the film suffers from the same uneven tone that can often hound this sort of shaggy dog story, (see nearest cousin “Grand Theft Parsons”).
 Sustained irony is a difficult thing to master, and Beauvois’ storytelling is too linear to quite pull it off: instead of tragicomic layers, we get episodes that follow one after the other: sometimes comic, sometimes heartfelt, but only ever one thing at a time.
 And then there’s the soundtrack, which is so intrusively grandiose that it's clearly trying to make a point, but it's one that may be lost on those who don't recognize oblique nods to classic Chaplin comedies.
 It all makes for a bumpy ride, though one not without its charms, particularly in yet another superb performance from great French-Moroccan actor Roschdy Zem.

 Zem plays Osman, a struggling Algerian immigrant in Switzerland, father to a precocious daughter and husband to a hospitalized wife.
 Without her income, Osman’s job as a local council laborer can scarcely pay the day-to-day bills, let alone cover the cost of a pricy operation.
 But as the film opens, Osman goes to collect an old friend, Eddy (Benoit Poelvoorde) from prison, and the irrepressible Eddy, motivated by equal parts friendship and deviltry, is soon up to his old, larcenous ways.
 Tied to Eddy by bonds of loyalty that date back to an undefined lifesaving incident in their past, and progressively more desperate for money, Osman eventually allows himself to be persuaded to participate in the scheme Eddy hatches to steal Chaplin’s coffin.
 But after the nasty deed is done, what should be the simple part —the issuing of the ransom demand, collection of the money and retirement to Easy Street— proves anything but.
 Oh, and Eddy joins a circus as a clown after falling for a skimpily sketched-in Chiara Mastroianni.
 It’s the film’s only real subplot, but arrives too late and adds too little, bar the obvious “Huh, the guy who stole Chaplin’s coffin is a literal clown!” gag, to make much of a difference.